 Texas is one of the few states that doesn’t have a corporate net income tax.
 There’s no personal net income tax either, so the biggest tax consideration is the Texas Franchise Tax described above.

 The state sales tax is 6.25%.
 Local sales taxes are typically added on as well.
-For instance, the five biggest Texas cities (Houston, San Antonio, Dallas, Austin, and Fort Worth) all have a total sales tax rate of 8.25%.
-El Paso and Arlington are a bit lower at 7.25% and 8% respectively.
+For example, the five biggest cities in Texas (Houston, San Antonio, Dallas, Austin, and Fort Worth) all have a total sales tax rate of 8.25%.